Home For Spring Break? Get That Car Looked At!!

-School season is back!
-Its time to start thinking about if your car, or your child's car, is ready for the school year before they go!
+Everyone is home from college for spring break!
+Its time to start thinking about if your car, or your student’s car, is ready for the rest of the school year before they go back!
 But how do you know if your car is ready?
 Easy, bring it to us at Lou’s for a free inspection and readiness check!

 What is involved?